 Once you have paid for and collected your visa you can then move to the tourist immigration line to your right to gain entry into the Sultanate.
 It is all very straight forward and simple.

-After immigration and 20 meters down the hall you will find the duty-free shop where you can stock up on two-liters of alcohol per person.
+After immigration and 20 meters down the hall you will find the duty-free shop where you can stock up on two-liters of alcohol per person (closed during Ramadan).
 Just beyond the duty-free shop you will find the luggage carousels on your right and customs on your left.
 Welcome to Oman.

 Coming by Car